rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 With the deploy script ready, we can examine how the journey of a user using merged equippable would look like.

-The base of the user jourey script is the same as the deploy script, as we need to deploy the smart contract in order to interact with it:
+The base of the user journey script is the same as the deploy script, as we need to deploy the smart contract in order to interact with it:

 ````typescript